Dayhiking Delights in Montana's Bitterroot Mountains

 |Dates||Aug 3–9, 2014|

 The Bitterroot Mountains, which straddle the Montana-Idaho border, are one of the most rugged mountain ranges in the United States.
 Lewis and Clark's party nearly starved to death trying to cross them during their expedition in 1805.
 On their return trip in 1806, William Clark wrote in his journal, "Descended the mountain to Travelers Rest leaving those tremendous mountains behind us -- in passing of which we have experienced cold and hunger of which I shall ever remember."
 We will hike in this wilderness area that is virtually unchanged from the time of Lewis and Clark, and sample some of the best day hikes in the area.
 Our hikes will take us up beautiful glacier-carved canyons to serene alpine lakes.
-After a day of hiking, we will return to our mountain lodge and cabins for rest and hot showers.
+After a day of hiking, we will return to our private rooms for rest and hot showers.
 We will visit the Hamilton area for dinner in a different restaurant each night.

 In the middle of the week we will visit Traveler's Rest State Park -- a Lewis and Clark Historical site.
 We'll drive into Missoula for an optional hike to the "M" above the University of Montana, which offers great views of the city.
 We'll enjoy a picnic lunch on the river and also spend some time exploring the downtown area, which has an eclectic mix of shops, art galleries, and coffee houses.
 We may take short hikes to other mountain valley overlooks on our trip back to Hamilton.
 John Muir wrote, “The mountains are calling and I must go.”
 Hike with us and share the renewal and joy that mountain wilderness hiking brings.